 Manually forced plans should not be forced forever, because the Database Engine should be able to apply optimal plans.
 The user or DBA should eventually

 sp_query_store_unforce_plan procedure, and let the Database Engine find the optimal plan.

+In SQL Server 2016, you can find plan choice regressions using Query Store system views.
 In SQL Server 2017, the Database Engine detects and shows potential plan choice regressions and the recommended actions that should be applied in the sys.dm_db_tuning_recommendations (Transact-SQL) view.
-The view shows information about the problem, the importance of the issue, and details such as the identified query, the id of the regressed plan, the id of the plan that was used as baseline for comparison, and the Transact-SQL statement that can be executed to fix the problem.
+The view shows information about the problem, the importance of the issue, and details such as the identified query, the ID of the regressed plan, the ID of the plan that was used as baseline for comparison, and the Transact-SQL statement that can be executed to fix the problem.